 |Financial Support||Award Opportunities||Housing Options||Program Learning Outcomes|

-The program requires students to pass eight required courses, two advanced methods courses, and two elective courses with a B or higher grade.
-For a description of the following courses and others, please visit the UCI course catalogue.
+In this doctoral program, students must pass eight required courses, two advanced methods classes, and two electives, all with a grade of B or higher.
+For a description of the following courses and others, please visit the UCI Course Catalogue.